MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 This example uses a helper class, **SurfaceWithInfo**, which simply allows us to pass the video frame and the system time of the frame - both required by the **MediaStreamSource** - as a single object.
 The first step of the frame copy process is to instantiate this class and set the system time.

 The next steps are the part of this example that relies specifically on the SharpDX library.
 The helper functions used here are defined at the end of this article.
 First we use the **MultiThreadLock** to make sure no other threads access the video frame buffer while we are making the copy.
 Next, we call the helper method **CreateSharpDXTexture2D** to create a SharpDX **Texture2D** object from the video frame.
 This will be the source texture for the copy operation.

+Next, we copy from the **Texture2D** object created in the previous step into the composition texture we created earlier in the process.
+This composition texture acts as a swap buffer so that the encoding process can operate on the pixels while the next frame is being captured.
+To perform the copy, we clear the render target view associated with the composition texture, then we define the region within the texture we want to copy - the entire texture in this case, and then we call **CopySubresourceRegion** to actually copy the pixels to the composition texture.

 We create a copy of the texture description to use when we create our target texture, but the description is modified, setting the **BindFlags** to **RenderTarget** so that the new texture has write access.
 Setting the **CpuAccessFlags** to **None** allows the system to optimize the copy operation.

-Next, the target texture for the copy operation is created using the new texture description.
-A SharpDX **ResourceRegion** is created to define the area of the texture that will be copied, in this case the whole texture. **CopyResource** is called to create a resource that is has the same properties as the **_blankTexture** resource that was created earlier during initialization. **CopySubresourceRegion** performs the actual copy operation.
+The texture description is used to create a new texture resource and the composition texture resource is copied into this new resource with a call to **CopyResource**.
 Finally, **CreateDirect3DSurfaceFromSharpDXTexture** is called to create the **IDirect3DSurface** object that is returned from this method.

 :::code language="csharp" source="~/../snippets-windows/windows-uwp/audio-video-camera/ScreenRecorderExample/cs/MainPage.xaml.cs" id="snippet_WaitForNewFrame":::